KellerJordan/cifar10-airbench/README.md

 # CIFAR-10 Airbench 💨

-This repo is the home of the currently fastest known two algorithms for training a neural network to 94% and 96% accuracy on CIFAR-10 using an NVIDIA A100 GPU.
+This repo is the home of the currently fastest known two algorithms for training a neural network to 94% and 96% accuracy on CIFAR-10 using a single NVIDIA A100 GPU.

 | Script | Mean accuracy | Time | PFLOPs |
 | - | - | - | - |